 - Simple mechanical back pain

 - Diabetes Type I and Type 2

-The Specialist Exercise Instructor (Level 4)
+What is a Specialist Exercise Instructor (Level 4)?

-The specialist exercise instructor is able to demonstrate that they have met the Level 4 National Occupational Standards in one or more medical areas.
+The specialist exercise instructor is able to demonstrate that they have met the Level 4 National Standards in one or more medical areas.
 Specialist exercise professionals are working within the healthcare sector and are also providing an interface between clinically-led exercise and community-based exercise programmes by designing, delivering, monitoring and evaluating structured, individualised physical activity programmes for clients.
 Additionally, they have a range of appropriate knowledge and skills that are aligned with current evidence-based, best practice guidelines regarding the affects of exercise on the specific condition/s for which they are qualified to work.

 Specific medical areas covered by the specialist exercise instructors:

 - Accelerated Rehabilitation Exercise (military only)

 - Mental Health